nazianafis/StackOverflow-Data-Analysis/README.md

 # StackOverflow-Data-Analysis
 Every year since 2011, Stack Overflow has been conducting a survey to understand its user base in particular and the global IT scenario in general.
 The 2020 results have recently been released.
-With some basic data exploration tactics on answers given by survey respondents, I was able to unveil some very interesting correlations.
+With some basic data exploration tactics on answers given by survey respondents, I was able to unveil interesting insights.

 ### Table of Contents